malan88/reviews/20181121_breathless.md

 this review, but I'm seeing that it was brilliant from the moment I bought it and popped it in the DVD player 10–13 years ago.

+To top it all off, Michel closes his own eyes in death.

 And I do want that tattoo.